allcentury/being-an-engineering-leader/me_you_us.md

 ## Leveling Up and Expectations

 One of the hardest and most complicated areas regarding your career are your own expectations and where that intersects with your companies expectations.
-PayPal has the [Step Up Guide](https://go/stepup) which is a great guide to help you think about what you're great at and where you need to improve.
+Most companies have a career ladder which is a great to help you think areas where you can improve.
 In addition to that guide, here is where I stand on high performers and level expectations.

 ### High Performers at the Senior+ Level